 While consecutive buffer marker writes with the same

-be explicitly ordered using synchronization commands.
+ordered using synchronization commands.

 The access scope for buffer marker writes falls under the

 Implementations may only support a limited number of pipelined marker write operations in flight at a given time.
 Thus an excessive number of marker write operations may degrade command execution performance.

 This page is extracted from the Vulkan Specification.
 Fixes and changes should be made to the Specification, not directly.